cdmclellan7/cloud-resume-challenge/readme.md

 - Made a GitHub repo to hold the frontend static site files.
 - Created a S3 bucket and configured it to host a static site. - https://docs.aws.amazon.com/AmazonS3/latest/userguide/HostingWebsiteOnS3Setup.html
+- Made an IAM policy and user which can update the files in the S3 bucket, and added the credentials to GitHub secrets so they can be used in a GitHub Action workflow. - https://www.alexhyett.com/github-actions-deploy-to-s3